Netflix/falcor/documentation/router.md

 Like the title service records, the rating record will contain a "error" key instead of a "doc" key in the event that an error occurs while attempting to retrieve the rating record.

 Now that we understand how the rating service works, let's create a route that matches the title's rating fields.
-This routes get handler will follow pretty much the same template as the title service route.
+This routes get handler will follow pretty much the same template as the title service route with one exception: the rating route retrieves the userId member from the Router and passes it to the ratings service.

 (Example)

+Each one of the Routers route handlers runs with the Router instance as it's "this" object.
+That means that our route handler has access to the Router's userId member.
+The handler passes the Router's userId to the recommendation service, which retrieves a personalized genre list for the current user.
+If the current user is not authenticated, the Router's userId will be undefined.
+If an undefined userId is passed to the rating service, the service simply returns a record with a generic "rating" and no "userRating" key.

 Now we should be able to retrieve any title field by ID.